 A lack of informed data often causes financial institutions (FIs) to try and mitigate these risks by exiting markets where these risks are perceived to be higher.
 Therefore the current anti-money laundering system can restrict operational efficiency and revenue growth for banks due to a lack of standardisation and over-reliance on risk-based methods such as de-risking - therefore failing FIs and the markets they operate in.

-From compliance programmes all the way up to regulation - why isn't the current system working?
+From risk remediation programmes all the way up to regulation - why isn't the current system working?
 Here are 5 reasons:

-1. Current AML programmes focus more on technical compliance than effectiveness
+1. Current AML programmes focus more on technical processes than effectiveness

-An important problem with current AML programmes, Wolfsberg emphasises in its Statement on Effectiveness, is that national supervisors focus solely on technical compliance, not necessarily on the effectiveness of anti-money laundering measures.
-In trying to optimise on technical compliance and legal policy implementation through increased spending, FIs are not allocating enough of these resources into trying to prevent crime or locating the origin of it.
+An important problem with current AML programmes, Wolfsberg emphasises in its Statement on Effectiveness, is that national supervisors focus solely on technical processes, not necessarily on the effectiveness of anti-money laundering measures.
+In trying to optimise on technical processes and legal policy implementation through increased spending, FIs are not allocating enough of these resources into trying to prevent crime, improve their risk assessment systems, or locating the origin of it.

 To encourage more firms to detect and deter illicit activity, the Wolfsberg Group points to the Financial Action Task Force’s guidance on effective outcomes, encouraging all jurisdictions to promote AML/CTF programmes that: